 Hyperpigmentation, disease and medication

-Hyperpigmentation is also symptomatic of a number of illnesses, such as certain autoimmune and gastrointestinal diseases, metabolic disorders and vitamin deficiencies.
+Hyperpigmentation is also symptomatic of several illnesses, such as certain autoimmune and gastrointestinal diseases, metabolic disorders and vitamin deficiencies.

 It can also be triggered by certain medications, sometimes causing patches to be grey.
 More serious causes of hyperpigmentation include hemochromatosis and Addison’s disease.